 Apart from these technical things, I enjoy very much teaching Clojure to people, especially to Junior Developers: there's nothing as rewarding as seeing their brains finally "click" and resonate with the principles of functional programming.

-My education is in Mathematics, and I received a BSc from University of Ferrara in Italy and my MSc. from Utrecht University, The Netherlands.
+My education is in (Applied) Mathematics, and I received a BSc from University of Ferrara in Italy and my MSc. (with specialization in Scientific Computing) from Utrecht University, The Netherlands.

 My main interests in this field are in discrete optimization, graph theory and parallel computing.

-After reaching version 1.0, the project is currently fully functional as we figure out whether there is a viable business case.
+After shipping a stable version, the project is currently used privately until we figure out whether there is a viable business case.

 If you want to participate to the testing, contact me!